 Now Crispin and Bear have set off to live their lives as free men.
 But they don’t get far before their past catches up with them: Bear is being pursued by members of the secret brotherhood who believe he is an informer.
 When Bear is badly wounded, it is up to Crispin to make decisions about their future: where to go, whom to trust.
 Along the way, they become entangled with an extraordinary range of people, each of whom affects Crispin and Bear’s journey in unexpected ways.
 To find freedom and safety, they may have to travel to the edge of the world—even if it means confronting death itself.

 In this riveting sequel to the Newbery Award–winning Crispin: The Cross of Lead—the second book in a planned trilogy—Avi explores themes of war, religion, and family as he continues the adventures of Crispin and Bear.

 One of the pleasures (for me) in writing historical fiction is traveling to the places where the events I am writing about (and inventing) take place.
 So when I was working on Crispin at the Edge of the World, my wife and I traveled to France.

 ALA Notable, 2006

 “This second book in a planned trilogy explores even more thoughtfully the themes of religion, war, the motives of men, and the meaning of family.
 This is an extraordinary work of lyrical simplicity, nearly flawless in its execution, and a haunting tale of love and loss.
 Readers will devour this story and eagerly anticipate the conclusion of Crispin's adventures.”
-(School Library Journal)
+(School Library Journal, starred review)